Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── airflow            <- Airflow service (User: airflow, Pwd: aiflow).
+    │   ├── Variables Airflow.json           <- To upload in order to set all variables
+    │   ├── dags           <- Contain the dags
+    │   ├── logs
+    │   └── plugins
     ├── data
-    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── predict        <- Data (input and output) to make a prediction on ├── mysql-data     <- Rakuten_db in MySQL with users and their rights │   ├── preprocessed   <- The final, canonical data sets for modeling.
+    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── predict        <- Data (input and output) to make a prediction on
+    |   ├── mysql-data     <- Rakuten_db in MySQL with users and their rights (Not in the repo.
+Will be created with docker-compose)
+    │   ├── preprocessed   <- The final, canonical data sets for modeling.
     |   |  ├── image_train <- Where you put the images of the train set
     |   |  ├── image_test <- Where you put the images of the predict set
     |   |  ├── X_train_update.csv   <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
     |   |  └── X_test_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
     │   └── raw            <- The original, immutable data dump.
-    |   |  ├── image_train <- Where you put the images of the train set
+    |      ├── image_train <- Where you put the images of the train set
-    |   |  └── image_test <- Where you put the images of the predict set
+    |      └── image_test <- Where you put the images of the predict set
+    |
     ├── docker             <- Files to launch Docker-compose and run a MySQL database with users, authorisation process & the predict function
     │
     ├── logs               <- Logs from training and predicting